alinaveed1983/my_blog_project/README.md

 Here's a straightforward project idea that covers both front-end and back-end development, suitable for beginners learning full stack development using Django (Python) for the back end, MySQL for the database, and a simple HTML/CSS/JavaScript front end.

-Project Idea: Personal Blog Website
+Project: Personal Blog Website
 Description: Create a basic blogging platform where users can:

-View a list of blog posts.
+ 1. View a list of blog posts.
-Read individual blog posts.
+ 2. Read individual blog posts.
-Create, edit, and delete blog posts (admin feature).
+ 3. Create, edit, and delete blog posts (admin feature).
-This project will give you hands-on experience with:
+ 4. This project will give you hands-on experience with:

 Front-end development (HTML/CSS/JavaScript).